 The prostate gland surrounds the bottom of a man's bladder and about the first inch of the urinary tube, or urethra.
 It has a key role in male reproduction.
 The prostate gland secretes seminal fluid.
 That fluid combines with sperm to make semen.

 As a man ages, the prostate often becomes the target of several problems.
 One of these is prostate cancer.
-Each year, more than 200,000 men are diagnosed with prostate cancer.
+In 2022, an estimated 260,000 men in the U.S. were diagnosed with prostate cancer.
 It is the most commonly diagnosed cancer in American men after non-melanoma skin cancer.

 Even with early intervention and conventional treatment, 30% to 40% of men experience a recurrence of prostate cancer.
 That means they will need further treatment.
 Some experts think cryotherapy is an option for treating recurrent prostate cancer, especially if initial radiation therapy did not kill enough cancer cells.

 With cryotherapy, an ultra-thin metal probe or needle is inserted into the prostate gland.
 This is done through an incision that lies between the anus and scrotum.
 To protect the urethra from the procedure's icy temperatures, a warm saline solution flows through a catheter.

 The surgeon uses visual information produced by ultrasound as a guide during the process.
 A freezing liquid, such as liquid nitrogen or more commonly, argon gas, is infused through the probe into the prostate gland.
 The intense cold freezes the prostate and destroys any cancerous tissue it contains.
 Using the images from the ultrasound to identify the cancer tissue, the surgeon can limit damage to normal prostate tissue.